 Sometimes I make a half-hearted effort to research the keywords I should use in my content, then get aggravated and toss my lists aside in favor of doing less frustrating work.

 In the next two posts of this research series, I’m going to give you the solution to your keyword research woes.
 I’ll teach you …

 - How to stay focused when doing your research

 - How to avoid getting bogged down in the stuff that doesn’t matter

 - How to take a shortcut that will save you tons and time and energy

 Get focused on your goal

-Your goal when conducting keyword research is to identify the topics that matter most to your target audiences, and then discover the exact language they use when they search for information and discuss their questions on social networking sites.
+Your goal when conducting keyword research is to identify the topics that matter most to your target audiences, and then discover the exact language they use (often long-tail keywords) when they search for information and discuss their questions on social networking sites.